GNOME/tinysparql/docs/website/faq.md

 program to run these commands.

-  * **Check Tracker daemon status**: You can view live status messages from Tracker daemons by running: `tracker3 daemon status --follow`.
-This may explain what the daemon is currently doing.
+  * **Check Tracker daemon status**: You can view live status messages from Tracker daemons by running: `tracker3 status`.
+This may explain the current status of the daemon, and the problems it found.
+The command:
+    `tracker3 daemon status --follow` may also be useful to see what the daemon is doing currently.

   * **Check the system log**: You can view error logs from Tracker daemons by running this command: